SEO plan for 30 minutes a day, or how you’ll plan successful SEO for your site

 - Now you can plainly see your rankings.
 What's more, if you've checked your positions more than once, you'll see your ranking progress in the Google Difference column.

 If you prefer seeing your ranking progress in a visual form, go have a look at the Progress Graph to see how it's going.
+Or if you’re keen on some cross examination, try out Google Analytics to get a slightly different angle.

 1. Schedule ranking checks